Principal infinity-bundles -- General theory: Principal bundles

-from the pullback of $P$ (Observation~\ref{PullbackOfInfinityTorsors}) to the trivial $G$-principal $\infty$-bundle over $U$ (Definition~\ref{TrivialGBundle}). \end{definition} \begin{proposition} Every $G$-principal $\infty$-bundle is locally trivial. \end{proposition} \proof For $P \to X$ a $G$-principal $\infty$-bundle, it is, by Remark~\ref{GBundlesAreEffectiveEpimorphisms}, itself an effective epimorphism.
+from the pullback of $P$ (Proposition~\ref{PullbackOfInfinityTorsors}) to the trivial $G$-principal $\infty$-bundle over $U$ (Definition~\ref{TrivialGBundle}). \end{proposition} \proof For $P \to X$ a $G$-principal $\infty$-bundle, it is, by Remark~\ref{GBundlesAreEffectiveEpimorphisms}, itself an effective epimorphism.
 The pullback of the $G$-bundle to its own total space along this morphism is trivial, by the principality condition (Proposition~\ref{PrincipalityCondition}).
-Hence setting $U := P$ proves the claim. \endofproof \begin{remark} This means that every $G$-principal $\infty$-bundle is in particular a $G$-fiber $\infty$-bundle (in the evident sense of Definition~\ref{FiberBundle} below).
-But not every $G$-fiber bundle is $G$-principal, since the local trivialization of a fiber bundle need not respect the $G$-action. \end{remark} \begin{proposition} For every $G$-principal $\infty$-bundle $P \to X$ the square
+Hence setting $U := P$ proves the claim. \endofproof \begin{proposition} For every $G$-principal $\infty$-bundle $P \to X$ the square

 is an $\infty$-pullback diagram. \end{proposition} \proof Let $U \to X$ be an effective epimorphism such that $P \to X$ pulled back to $U$ becomes the trivial $G$-principal $\infty$-bundle.
 By Proposition~\ref{EveryGBundleIsLocallyTrivial} this exists.
 By definition of morphism of $G$-actions and by functoriality of the $\infty$-colimit, this induces a morphism in ${\mathbf{H}^{\Delta[1]}}_{/(* \to \mathbf{B}G)}$ corresponding to the diagram